aamirafridi/jQuery.Marquee/README.md

 });
 ```

-Change content and re-apply the plugin
+Change content and re-apply the plugin.
 See example at http://jsfiddle.net/aamir/jc7F3/93/
 ```javascript
 $('.marquee')